 If I feel that I have enough energy on a particular day, then I won’t always eat a snack.
 However, I think it’s important that you listen to your body, so if I’m hungry, I eat!

 There are so many easy healthy snacks you can eat throughout the day.
-I’ll often have fruit (at the moment, I’m eating apricots from my friend’s house and the fresh figs from Yiayia and Papou’s garden are amazing!), and I might add some Greek yoghurt and a drizzle of honey and some cinnamon on top.
+I’ll often have fresh fruit from Yiayia and Papou’s garden — which always tastes amazing — and I might add some Greek yoghurt and a drizzle of honey and some cinnamon on top.

 If I want a savoury snack, I’ll have raw vegetable sticks and my favourite dip, tzatziki — it’s made with Greek yoghurt and it’s SO easy to make at home.

 Greek yoghurt is low in lactose, so it’s dairy that I can really enjoy.

 My philosophy on food is really simple.